-If you have an IEP, the law requires, beginning at age 12, that the plan be based on adult education, career, and independent living goals.
-If you want to go to college, that should be clearly reflected and your annual plan should address your needs for appropriate coursework, understanding of your disability, development of self-advocacy skills, and development of independent living skills.
-Be involved in the creation of those plans, discuss them with your parents and teachers, and go to the Committee on Special Education meetings.
+If you have an IEP, beginning at age 12, NYS law* requires that the plan be based on adult education, career, and independent living goals.
+If you want to go to college, that should be clearly reflected, and your annual plan should address your needs for appropriate coursework, understanding of your disability, development of self-advocacy skills, and development of independent living skills.
+Be involved in the creation of those plans, discuss them with your parents and teachers, and go to the Committee on Special Education meetings!

-When considering the strategies and accommodations you will need for success at the postsecondary institution, don't look only to what you have used in the past.
+When considering the strategies and modifications or auxiliary aids and services you will need for success at the postsecondary institution, don't look only to what you have used in the past.
 What is expected of you in terms of independent reading and writing and the volume of work expected will be much greater in college than it was in high school.
-Your strategies and appropriate accommodations will probably also need to change.
+Your strategies and appropriate academic adjustments will probably also need to change.
 Talk to teachers, parents, siblings, and friends; find out what they had difficulty with in college.
 Then consider how you will tackle those challenges.

-If you use taped textbooks (or other audio formats), obtain an individual membership in Learning Ally (formerly RFBD) and/or Bookshare .
+If you use audio formats obtain an individual membership in Learning Ally (formerly RFBD) and/or Bookshare.
 Connect with appropriate adult services agencies, e.g. ACCES-VR, CBVH, and the Learning Disabilities Association.
-Learn about adaptive technology, both hardware and software, that may help you work independently.
+Learn about assistive technology (both hardware and software) that may help you work independently.